jaxon-ham/Honors_ML_Project/README.md

 Presentation:
 - contains a mathematical overview of the concepts detailed below, as well as an overview of the real-world coded example
+- file is .pdf because .ppt file was too large to upload
 ---

 ## Project Overview